slushiegoose/Town-Of-Us/README.md

 However, they can swap roles with other players.\
 Swapping roles with a custom role gives the Shifter their role and tasks and turns the other player into a Crewmate.\
 Swapping roles with a Crewmate swaps tasks.\
-Swapping roles with an Impostor fails and kills the Shifter.
+Swapping roles with an Impostor or Glitch fails and kills the Shifter.

 ### Game Options
 | Name | Description | Type | Default |